yongzhy/old.yongzhy.github.io.octopress/source/_posts/2014-01-28-half-day-with-allure-eyewear-call-of-duty-ghost.markdown

 * It's troublesome to take off the eyewear when I left my cubicle to pantry or toilet, then put on again.

 Basically, this product worth the US$25 price, I would suggest this for anyone who work on computer for long hours.
 Of course, if you already wear glass and have the budget, I strongly suggest go to the `gunnar` customization option.

+`Update 2014-02-04` : I contacted `Allure` on 28 Jan, and they processed another shipment for the 3rd eyewear at U.S locat time `01/29/2014	 5:19 P.M`.
+I must say their action and response was really fast.
+For this reason, I would recommend `Allure` to anyone that interested to buy eyeware to protect their eyes.